lichen-liu/ark2/README.md

 ## Docker

 # Project Application
-Application (client) code that interacts with the blockchain via Hyperledger Flex APIs
+Application (client) code that interacts with the blockchain via Hyperledger Flex Gateway APIs

 ## How
 ```